Explore 96 Miles of Trails

-With nearly 60 miles of trails in Montgomery County, Pa., October is prime time to pedal through our impressive pathways.
+With nearly 60 miles of trails in Montgomery County, Pa., now is the prime time to pedal through our impressive pathways with your adventurous dad.
 Two of the standouts are the Perkiomen Trail and the Schuylkill River Trail.
 On the former, cyclists can enjoy the sight of a flurry of brilliant maple leaves landing gently on the flowing Perkiomen Creek.
 On the latter, the wide vistas of Valley Forge National Historical Park — from its open grassland to its hilly rises — are transformed into real-time picture postcards of fall beauty.

 Get out on the Water

 Viewing a tree line that hugs a waterway in the fall doubles the spectacle, as the leaves are reflected in the calm, glassy surfaces.
 Paddle your own kayak or canoe on any of our picturesque passages and enjoy the panorama.
 Boating is encouraged at Green Lane Park, Evansburg State Park and the Perkiomen Creek.
 Port Providence Paddle offers kayak, canoe and tube rentals for trips down the Schuylkill River, the longest trips taking you to Valley Forge National Historical Park and back.

 Red Buffalo Ranch provides guided trail rides on horseback through the 3,500 acres of Evansburg State Park.
 Trails are custom chosen to suit riders of all experience levels, but all routes feature the sound of hooves clip-clopping through crunchy fallen leaves.
 Green Lane Park (pictured) and Valley Forge National Historical Park also offer scenic trails for self-guided rides.